istio/istio.io/content/en/docs/ambient/architecture/traffic-redirection/index.md

 ## Observing and debugging traffic redirection in ambient mode

 If traffic redirection is not working correctly in ambient mode, some quick checks can be made to help narrow down the problem.
-To demonstrate traffic redirection in action, first follow the steps described in the [ztunnel L4 networking guide](/docs/ambient/usage/ztunnel), including deployment of Istio with ambient mode enabled in a Kubernetes cluster, and the deployment of `httpbin` and `sleep` in the namespace tagged for ambient mode.
-Once you have verified that the application is successfully running in the ambient mesh, you can use the following steps to observe the traffic redirection.
+To demonstrate traffic redirection in action, first follow the steps described in the [ztunnel debugging guide](/docs/ambient/usage/debugging).

 ### Check the ztunnel proxy logs